panyeroa1/chatbot-eburon/README.md

 ## Updates

-Chatbot Ollama will be updated over time.
+Eburon Model will be updated over time.

 ### Next up